Faith-Based Environmental Organizations

 The Economic and Environmental Justice Program calls the church and society into a greater faithfulness to the biblical vision of wholeness and justice for all of God's creation.
 From global warming and environmental racism to worker justice and poverty eradication, the program seeks to restore right relationships among ourselves, others and the created world.

-Sustainable Agriculture and Development program of UMCOR
+Sustainable Development program of Global Ministries (part of UMCOR)

-Global Hunger and Poverty Program of UMCOR
+Global Hunger and Poverty Program of Global Ministries (part of UMCOR)

 The EEN seeks to equip, inspire, disciple, and mobilize God's people in their effort to care for God's creation.